tomborger/GriotWP/README.md

 Specifically, GriotWP creates:

-*   Three new post types: Objects, Stories, and Griot (hidden).
+*   Two new post types, Objects and Stories.
 *   A user-friendly, code-free interface for entering content and setting up relationships.
 *   Semantic XHTML templates for tweaking and extending the editing environment.
 *   An endpoint (/griot/) for exposing entered data in JSON format.

-GriotWP can be installed on top of an existing WordPress site.
+GriotWP may be installed on top of an existing WordPress site.

 ## Installation